prototypefund/iconet-Foundation-funkwhale/docs/users/reports.rst

 If this feature is enabled on the pod you are browsing, you'll be able to submit reports without an account.

-This works exactly the same, but the report form will have an extra "email" field where you should include a working email address, in the event moderators need to contact you.
+This works exactly the same, but the report form will have an extra "email" field where you should include a working e-mail address, in the event moderators need to contact you.

 Reporting an account
 --------------------